F. Joseph Gossman

 Francis Joseph Gossman (April 1, 1930 – August 12, 2013) was an American prelate of the Roman Catholic Church.
 He served as bishop of the Diocese of Raleigh in North Carolina from 1975 to 2006.

 Biography

 Early life

 Francis Gossman was born on April 1, 1930, in Baltimore, Maryland, to Frank and Genevieve (née Steadman) Gossman.
 He attended St. Charles College in Ellicott City, Maryland.
-He then entered St. Mary's Seminary in Baltimore, where he obtained a Bachelor's degree in 1952.
-Gossman then furthered his studies at the Pontifical North American College in Rome.
+He then entered St. Mary's Seminary in Baltimore, where he obtained a bachelor's degree in 1952.
+Gossman furthered his studies at the Pontifical North American College in Rome.